Growing Healthy NOLA Neighborhoods

 Top Box Foods is a non-profit organization with a simple purpose: to offer fresh, healthy foods at affordable prices, particularly to those living in areas with limited access to nutritious eating options.
 Top Box delivers food to sites around New Orleans.
-Top Box now works with the Recirculating Farms Coalition in offering more local food to its customers.
+Top Box now works with Recirculating Farms in offering more local food to its customers.

 Interested in becoming a farmer yourself?
 Want to learn more about the policy behind bringing people fresh, healthy food?
 Just want to say hello?
 Drop the Growing Local team a line: